browserengineering/book/book/visual-effects.md

 ```

 The `CreateRGBSurfaceFrom` method then wraps the data in an SDL surface
-(this SDL surface does not copy the bytes!):
+(this SDL surface does not copy the bytes):
 [^use-after-free]

-[^use-after-free]: Note that since Skia and SDL are C++ libraries, they are
+[^use-after-free]: Note that since Skia and SDL are C++ libraries, they are not
-generally unware of Python's garbage collection system.
-So the link between the
+always consistent with Python's garbage collection system.
+So the link between
-output of `tobytes` and `sdl_window` is not guaranteed to be kept consistent
+the output of `tobytes` and `sdl_window` is not guaranteed to be kept
-when `skia_bytes` is garbage collected.
-Instead, the SDL surface will be
+consistent when `skia_bytes` is garbage collected.
+Instead, the SDL surface
-pointing at a bogus piece of memory, which will lead to memory corruption or a
+will be pointing at a bogus piece of memory, which will lead to memory
-crash.
-The code here is correct because all of these are local variables that
+corruption or a crash.
+The code here is correct because all of these are local
-are garbage-collected together, but if not you need to be careful to keep
+variables that are garbage-collected together, but if not you need to be
-all of them alive at the same time.
+careful to keep all of them alive at the same time.

 ``` {.python}
 class Browser: